Resource for investigating brain disorders

 • Viswanath, B., Rao, N.P., Narayanaswamy, J.C. et al. Discovery biology of neuropsychiatric syndromes (DBNS): a center for integrating clinical medicine and basic science.
 BMC Psychiatry 18, 106 (2018). doi: https://doi.org/10.1186/s12888-018-1674-2.

-3. You will not redistribute CALM-Brain data outside your team.
-All your team members must also comply with this Data Use Agreement.
+4. All your team members must also comply with this Data Use Agreement.

 7. Failure to abide by these data use terms may result in termination of your permissions to access and use of CALM-Brain data.